-- a) b) All Alliance practitioners must have professional indemnity insurance or declare that they will have such indemnity when practising.
-Alliance insurance is not available to those not holding Alliance Membership. - c) Membership or Fellowship shall be granted or maintained only upon receipt of the annual fee.
+- a) All Alliance practitioners must have professional indemnity insurance or declare that they will have such indemnity when practising.
+Alliance insurance is not available to those not holding Alliance Membership. - b) Membership or Fellowship shall be granted or maintained only upon receipt of the annual fee.
 Any benefits attached to membership shall cease to apply in the event of non-payment of the retention fee within 30 days of the due date.
-In the event of late payment of membership fees, an additional administration fee of £50 will apply. - d) It is a condition of membership that, from qualification, all members shall then acquire a minimum of 40 Continuing Professional Development points in each full membership year.
+In the event of late payment of membership fees, an additional administration fee of £50 will apply. - c) It is a condition of membership that, from qualification, all members shall acquire a minimum of 40 Continuing Professional Development points in each full membership year.
 Failure to attain the minimal number of CPD points may result in increase of premium or withdrawal of insurance cover and expulsion from membership.
-In the year following qualification, 40 CPD points gained by involvement with your occupation will be required. - e) A random annual audit will be held in order to ensure that the CPD requirement is fulfilled.
-Two-and-a-half per cent of the membership each year will be required to demonstrate their completed CPD.
-CPD must be current and cannot be 'carried over'. - e) If CPD cannot be shown to have been undertaken, and no evidence or acceptable mitigation is offered, then a 90-day period will be allowed for submission of the quantity of CPD seen to be deficient.
-Failure to return the required amount of CPD by the end of this term will result in administrative expulsion from the Accredited Register of Foot Health Practitioners, notification of such expulsion on the Register's public website for a period of 90 days, and expulsion from the Alliance of Private Sector Practitioners.
-Return to Membership and re-listing upon the Register following expulsion remains at the discretion of the Registrar and even if granted will incur an extra administrative cost of £50.
+In the year following qualification, 40 CPD points gained by involvement with your occupation will be required. - d) A random annual audit will be held to ensure that the CPD requirement is fulfilled.
+Twoand-a-half per cent of the membership will be required to demonstrate their completed CPD.
+CPD must be current and cannot be 'carried over'. - e) If CPD cannot be demonstrated and no evidence or acceptable mitigation is offered, then a 90-day period will be allowed for submission of the quantity of CPD seen to be deficient.
+Failure to return the required amount of CPD by the end of this term will result in administrative expulsion from the register and notification of such expulsion on the website for a period of 90 days, and expulsion from the Alliance.
+Return to membership and re-listing upon the register following expulsion remains at the discretion of the Registrar and even if granted will incur an administrative fee of £50.